seantk421/ActiveDirectorySearcher/README.md

 ActiveDirectorySearcher
 =======================

-Use the ADSearch class to search the specified.
+Use the ADSearch class to search the specified Active Directory computer and user objects.
 The results will be returned as either a list of ADComputers or a list of ADUsers.
 When instantiating the searcher object, you will need to specify the domain you wish to connect to and the username and password of a basic user account in the domain.
-Below is an example retrieving a dataset and binding to a simple gridview.
+Below is an example of retrieving a dataset and binding to a simple gridview.

 //---------------------------------------------------------